jiaolyulu/kineticSculpture/stepperTMC2209.md

 Note that this formula works for both TMC2209 and TMC2208.

-Foe A4988 driver, Vref= 8 * Max current of a stepper motor * Sense resistor value.

 let's suppose we are using this stepper motor [stepper motor from pololu](https://www.pololu.com/product/1204)

 **Max current of a stepper motor**